stellarcorp/tvsc/README.md

-# TVSC
+#TVSC

 This repository is the principal codebase for the Tennessee Valley Stellar Corporation.
 We are a community-scale space agency in east Tennessee dedicated to the open development of technologies enabling the public use of space.
-Our first project is a drone-based communication system called "Virtual Tower".
-Its goal is to extend radio communications without the need of a physical radio tower.
-The Virtual Tower is currently under development and is not yet ready for general use.

 ## Repository structure

-As the Virtual Tower progresses, we will add specific directories to this repository for that project.
-Until then, the best places to start are the [radio](./radio) and the [service](./service) directories.
-The radio directory contains APIs for working with low-level radio modules, often on embedded systems.
-The service directory contains the various services that will comprise the Virtual Tower and future projects.
+There are three main sections to the repository.
+The most active development at the moment is taking place in the [hal](./hal) and the [electronics](./electronics) directories.
+The hal directory contains the Hardware Abstraction Layer.
+The electronics directory holds our PCB design work.
+The rest of the repository (the third section) consists of older code that is in need of maintenance/documentation or deletion.

 ## Getting started

-### Checkout this repo

-See instructions from gitlab.com.

 ### Bazel